reallyenglish/ansible-role-java/README.md

 Installs and configures Java (JDK or JRE).

-## Notes for Ubuntu
+## Notes for Ubuntu 14.04

-The role supports 14.04 for the moment.
 At this time of writing, JDK 1.8 is not in the official apt repository.
 The role adds a ppa repository and installs `oracle-java8-installer`, i.e. no JRE support.

 # Requirements